8ta4/say/DONTREADME.md

 With `say`, you can turn speech into text in a flash, ready for whatever you need it for - writing, editing, sharing.

-`say`’s user interface is optimized to reduce perceived latency.
+`say`'s user interface is optimized to reduce perceived latency.

 > Why not aim for latency below 0.1 seconds?